-Poore Family Historic Homestead and Museum
+Poore Family Homestead and Museum

 The Poore Homestead and Museum in Stewartstown, New Hampshire, features diaries, journals, magazines, newspapers, and other documents from pre-Civil War times, as well as historical records about the Poores, who lived on the 100-acre property from the 1830s to the 1980s.
 (Stewartstown remains a small town today.)
+It is a settlement that provides tourists with a step back in time and opportunities to participate in events and watch performances on its outdoor stage.

 According to the Poore Museum’s website “Due to the insight and generosity of one man, J. C. Kenneth Poore, The Poore Family Foundation for North Country Conservancy was founded in 1979.
 Kenneth was the last Poore descendant and the first Chairman of the Board for The Foundation.
 Kenneth bequeathed his family’s 100-acre settlement, land, buildings and contents to The Foundation he created, to serve as a historical and educational site, to a way of life that existed prior-to rural electrification.”